sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 	public bool Collision(GameObject obj)
 		- checks for collision with another game object
-		- returns true if this object and the object given as parameter colide
+		- returns true if this object and the object given as parameter collide

 # Player.cs
 ## class Player : GameObject